Kershow History, Family Crest & Coats of Arms

 Early Origins of the Kershow family

 The surname Kershow was first found in Lancashire where it is a local name 'of Kirkshaw,' in the parish of Rochdale.
 Literally the place name means "church-wood."
 Some of the earliest records of the name include: Matthew de Kyrkshagh, Lancashire in 1281; Geoffrey del Kyrkeshagh, of Rochdale parish in 1390; and John de Kyrkshagh, or Kershaw, of Townhouses, in Rochdale, 1424.

 Early History of the Kershow family

-Another 193 words (14 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Kershow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kershow research.
+Another 97 words (7 lines of text) covering the years 1572, 1617, 1379 and 1630 are included under the topic Early Kershow History in all our PDF Extended History products and printed products wherever possible.

 Kershow Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Kershow have been found, including Kershaw, Kercher, Kershow, Kirshaw, Kirkshaw and others.